 Just recently both of my Elite 1 Controller bumpers have started failing.
 They only register input about 50% of the time, which means half of the time everything functions perfectly, and sometimes it takes seven clicks to register an input.
 It looks like Microsoft has done some work to improve the bumper problem, but there are still many complaints from users mentioning that the bumpers have become spongy and no longer responsive.

 It looks like the developer team has listened to the complaints and redesigned the grip completely.
 Elite 2 Controller features the new, all-around grip which has held just great.
 There are no signs of the grips peeling off whatsoever, and I believe it’s safe to say this issue has been successfully resolved.
 Yahoo!

 Is It Worth The Upgrade

 The ultimate question is if it’s worth upgrading from the Elite Series 1 to the Series 2 controller.
 My answer is a strong yes.
 I think the Elite Controller Series 2 is a massive upgrade over the Series 1 and will get your money’s worth.
-When playing a game, Xbox Elite 2 Controller feels better than Elite 1, more hefty and solid.
-Everything Microsoft has thrown at this controller has been a positive so far.
-The feel and finish feel better, they've improved with a new, internal rechargeable battery, ditching the double A. Refined paddles are better, textured triggers have three adjustability options.
+When playing a game, Xbox Elite 2 Controller feels better than the Elite 1, more hefty and solid.
+Everything Microsoft has thrown at this controller has been positive so far.
+The feel and finish feel better, they've improved with a new, internal rechargeable battery, ditching the double A. Refined paddles are better, and textured triggers have three adjustability options.
 If you're seriously thinking about emptying your wallet on a high-end controller, the Elite Series 2 is the one to get.